it2kvku/Sky-Cast/README.md

 ---

-🎯 Features
+## 🎯 Features

-✅ Real-Time Weather Updates: Stay informed with accurate, real-time weather information, including temperature, humidity, wind speed, and more.
+- ✅ **Real-Time Weather Updates**: Stay informed with accurate, real-time weather information, including temperature, humidity, wind speed, and more.
-✅ Interactive Weather Map: Explore an interactive map with overlays for rain, temperature, and wind patterns, providing a visual understanding of weather conditions.
+- ✅ **Interactive Weather Map**: Explore an interactive map with overlays for rain, temperature, and wind patterns, providing a visual understanding of weather conditions.
-✅ Custom Notifications: Set up personalized notifications for weather alerts, such as severe storms, heavy rain, or extreme temperatures, tailored to your location.
+- ✅ **Custom Notifications**: Set up personalized notifications for weather alerts, such as severe storms, heavy rain, or extreme temperatures, tailored to your location.

 ---

+Feel free to let me know the specific features of your project, and I can tailor this section further!
 ## 📦 Installation

 Follow these steps to set up the project locally: